publish

 Feature detect the Digital Goods API

-You can detect if the Digital Goods API is supported by checking for the getDigitalGoodsService method in the window object.
+You can detect if you’ve correctly enabled the API on your website via the origin trial by checking for the getDigitalGoodsService method in the window object.

 if ('getDigitalGoodsService' in window) {